ajberkley/cl-binary-store/README.md

 \*track-references\* to NIL and you can hit hundreds of MB/sec depending on your data (unicode strings are currently a bit slow as we are not using a fast utf-8 encoder) and 100M cons+integer objects per second.
-It's about 3-4x faster than cl-store.
+It's about 3-4x faster than cl-store in the same mode.
 This isn't the main focus of this package, though, so if you want > 1GB/sec speeds, you will do a better with hyperluminal mem (though data is a bit smaller with this package).
+This package is about 1-4x slower than hyperluminal-mem.
+The more complex the data the more similar.

 ## Parallelization